barc/backbone.giraffe/src/docs/viewBasics.md

 console.log(parentView === childView.parent); // => true
 ```

 Let's create a second child view.
 The `method` option of `attachTo` determines the jQuery method used to insert the view.
+The default is `'append'`.
 In this case we'll use `'before'` to put it before the first child view we created.
 See `attachTo` in the [API docs](api.html#View-attachTo) for more.
 ```js
 var childView2 = new ChildView({name: 'child view attached with {method: "before"}'});
 childView2.attachTo(childView, {method: 'before'});